northbyte/egree4j/README.md

 This is a Java library to easily integrate the digital signature service [Egree](https://egree.com/) with your java application.
 It translates the Egree web service calls to Java, which allows any java user to invoke the calls with minimal configuration of the HTTP/Security/Translations around it.

-The library is built for the v2 of their API.

 Currently the library supports all of the current endpoints in the Egree service.

 ### Note